OSI-SAF-tools/conc_edgefilter/README.md

 # OSI SAF Ice Edge Filtered Sea Ice Concentration

-conc_edgefilter.py takes the sea ice-concentration and -edge OSI SAF products and produces a filtered sea ice-concentration product, with the ice concentration set to zero where the ice-edge product indicates no ice or very open ice (i.e. where the flag_values variable is 1).
+conc_edgefilter.py takes the sea ice-concentration and -edge OSI SAF products and produces a filtered sea ice-concentration product.
+The ice concentration set to zero where the ice-edge product indicates no ice or very open ice (i.e. where the flag_values variable is 1).

-The latest OSI SAF sea ice concentration and edge products can be downloaded from here:

-    ftp://osisaf.met.no/prod/ice/conc
-    ftp://osisaf.met.no/prod/ice/edge

-Download the sea ice concentration and the corresponding sea ice edge products in NetCDF format.
-For example download -- replacing 20161103 with the desired date (note that the product files are only available for the last 31 days from this location):

-    ftp://osisaf.met.no/prod/ice/conc/ice_conc_nh_polstere-100_multi_201611031200.nc
-    ftp://osisaf.met.no/prod/ice/edge/ice_edge_nh_polstere-100_multi_201611031200.nc

-Use conc_edgefilter.py to create a filtered product file from these, as shown in *Usage* below.
+This filter removes *most* of the spurious sea ice, but also removes a significant amount of valid sea ice.

 ## Requirements
     * Tested with Python 2.7.11